talmi/draft-bdmgct-spring-srv6-security/draft-bdmgct-spring-srv6-security.md

 Following the spirit of [RFC8402], the current document  mandates a filtering mechanism that eliminates the threats from external attackers.
 This approach limits the scope of the attacks described in this document to within the domain (i.e., internal attackers).

 It should be noted that in some threat models the distinction between internal and external attackers depends on whether an attacker has access to a cryptographically secured (encrypted or authenticated) domain.
 Specifically, in some of these models there is a distinction between an attacker who becomes internal by having physical access, for example by plugging into an active port of a network device, and an attacker who has full access to a legitimate network node, including for example encryption keys if the network is encrypted.
 The current model does not distinguish between these two types of attackers and there is no assumption about whether the SR domain is cryptographically secured or not.
+Thus, some of the attacks that are described in the next section can be mitigated by cryptographic means, as further discussed in {{hmac}}.

 # Attacks {#attacks}

-## SR Modification Attack
+## SR Modification Attack {#modification}

 ### Overview
 An attacker can modify a packet while it is in transit in a way that directly affects the packet's SR policy.
 The modification can affect the destination address of the IPv6 header and/or the SRH.
 In this context SRH modification may refer to inserting an SRH, removing an SRH, or modifying some of the fields of an existing SRH.